 Ttongppang is basically the same as Bungeoppang, which is a fish-shaped pastry stuffed with sweetened red bean paste.
 The main difference is that Ttongppang is in a shape of a stylized feces and, besides red bean paste, the filling includes walnut bits, to give it that crunchiness of a poo.
 Did I say that?
 I never tried eating poo, so I have no idea.
 However, if you like waffles, and have no problem with making fun with your food, you may want to try this sweet shit!

-If you like bizarre food, check the insect-based menus in Cambodia!
+If you like bizarre food, take a break from popular Korean desserts, and check the insect-based menus in Cambodia!

 At this stall, red bean paste version cost 1.000 Won.
 The one with the chocolate filling had the price of 1.500 Won (80 cents to 1,20 Euros).